jbrd/usdBVHAnim/src/usdBVHAnimPlugin/Docs/index.rst

 implements `SdfFileFormat` for the BVH file format.
 This class has only implemented the **reading** functionality for BVH files - writing BVH files is not currently supported.

+Also note that currently, the entire file is translated and cached in memory at the time the file is opened.
+BVH data is not currently lazily loaded (e.g. `SdfAbstractData` is not currently implemented for BVH data).

 .. doxygenclass:: usdBVHAnimPlugin::BvhFileFormat
    :project: usdBVHAnimPlugin
    :members: